Italy (geographical region): Middle Ages

 For several centuries, the geographical description of Strabo did not change until the publication of the first universal geography of Conrad Malte-Brun (1775–1826), Geography or description of all parts of the world.

 After the fall of the Western Roman Empire, and in particular with the arrival of the Lombards, Italy lost its political unity.
-In the Carolingian age, a new Kingdom of Italy was born (in Latin, Regnum Italicum), it includes only Northern Italy.
+In the Carolingian age, a new Kingdom of Italy was born (Latin: Regnum Italicum); it included only Northern Italy.
 Conversely, from the point of view of the Byzantine Empire, Italía was predominantly coterminous with Catepanate of Italy, i.e. the Southern Italy that they controlled and that was home to a substantial Greek-speaking population.
 In addition, starting from the 12th century, Northern Italy itself found itself divided into a myriad of small states often in conflict with each other or victims of foreign expansionist aims.

 However, in the 14th century, Dante Alighieri wrote in the Divine Comedy (L'Inferno, Canto IX, 114):

 As in Pola, near del Carnaro, where Italy closes and its terms wet.